vitest-dev/vitest/packages/vite-node/README.md

 argv: [ 'hello' ]
 ```

-Note that when using the `--script` option, Vite Node forwards every arguments and options to the script to execute, even the one supported by Vite Node itself.
+Note that when using the `--script` option, Vite Node forwards every argument and option to the script to execute, even the one supported by Vite Node itself.

 ## Programmatic Usage